GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/stdlib/rst.rst

 .. include:: detail/rst.rst

-The RST module exposes collection of helper routines to automatically generate daScript reStructuredText documentation.
+The RST module exposes collection of helper routines to automatically generate Daslang reStructuredText documentation.

 All functions and symbols are in "rst" module, use require to get access to it. ::